Priority Technology Holdings, Inc. (NASDAQ:PRTH) CTO Sean Kiewiet Sells 10,000 Shares

-Priority Technology Holdings, Inc. (NASDAQ:PRTH) CTO Sean Kiewiet sold 10,000 shares of Priority Technology stock in a transaction dated Monday, November 30th.
-The shares were sold at an average price of $4.61, for a total value of $46,100.00.
-Following the completion of the transaction, the chief technology officer now directly owns 2,031,659 shares of the company’s stock, valued at $9,365,947.99.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Priority Technology Holdings, Inc. (NASDAQ:PRTH) CTO Sean Kiewiet sold 10,000 shares of the stock in a transaction that occurred on Monday, December 7th.
+The shares were sold at an average price of $5.65, for a total transaction of $56,500.00.
+Following the transaction, the chief technology officer now owns 2,021,659 shares in the company, valued at approximately $11,422,373.35.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Sean Kiewiet also recently made the following trade(s):